bevry-archive/goopen/README.md

 ## Contribute

 - To update content, [send pull requests on the README.md file](https://github.com/bevry/goopen/edit/master/README.md)
-- To submit designs and to discuss, [use the Issue Tracker](https://github.com/bevry/goopen/issues)
+- To submit designs, to discuss, and to view the Todo List, [checkout out the Issue Tracker](https://github.com/bevry/goopen/issues)

 ## License